Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "appReady", listenerFunc: AppReadyListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for app ready event in the App, let you know when app is ready to use
+Listen for app ready event in the App, and let you know when the app is ready to use

 | Param              | Type                                                          |
 | ------------------ | ------------------------------------------------------------- |